Don Houghton

-Donald Herbert Houghton (2 February 1930 – 2 July 1991) was a British television screenwriter and producer.
+Donald Herbert Houghton (2 February 1930 – 2 July 1991) was a British television and film screenwriter and producer.

 Career

 Born in Paris to Scottish parents, Houghton started writing for radio in 1951 before moving into film and television in 1958.
-In the 1970s, he was a primary writer for Hammer Films including Dracula A.D.
-1972, The Satanic Rites of Dracula, The Legend of the 7 Golden Vampires and Shatter.
+Houghton lived and worked in Australia for a number of years, where his credits included The Astronauts (1960).
+In the 1970s, he was a primary writer for Hammer Films.
+His screenplays included Christopher Lee's final films as Dracula for the studio, Dracula A.D.
+1972 (1972) and The Satanic Rites of Dracula (1973), as well as The Legend of the 7 Golden Vampires and Shatter (both 1974).

-Houghton lived and worked in Australia for a number of years where his credits included The Astronauts (1960).

-His television work includes Doctor Who for which he wrote the serials Inferno (1970) and The Mind of Evil (1971), the fifth Sapphire & Steel television story (known informally as Dr McDee Must Die) co-written with Anthony Read, Emergency Ward 10, Crossroads, Ace of Wands, New Scotland Yard, The Professionals and at least one episode of C.A.T.S.
+Houghton's television work included two Doctor Who serials, Inferno (1970) and The Mind of Evil (1971), the fifth Sapphire & Steel television story (known informally as Dr McDee Must Die) co-written with Anthony Read, Emergency Ward 10, Crossroads, Ace of Wands, New Scotland Yard, The Professionals, and two episodes of C.A.T.S.
 Eyes (1985).
+He served as the executive story editor for the series Hammer House of Mystery and Suspense (1984) and wrote one of the scripts.

 Houghton created and wrote for the soap opera Take the High Road (1980).
-He also wrote three novels: Column of Thieves and Blood Brigade and Take the High Road: Summer's Gloaming.
+He also wrote three novels, Column of Thieves, Blood Brigade, and Take the High Road: Summer's Gloaming.